roadiz/docs/intro/getting_started.rst

 You’ll see that we built Roadiz as webdesigners and for webdesigners.
 It will allow you to create really quickly website prototypes using *Twig* templates.
 But as the same time you will be able to get the power of the *Symfony* and *Doctrine* core components to build complex applications.

+We also decided to be really strict about Plugins and other addons modules.
+How many of yours do not upgrade your Wordpress website because of plugins dependencies?
+We decided not to build Roadiz around a “Plugin” system but a **Theme system**, as every Roadiz extensions will have to serve a theme’s features.
+Themes will enable you to create awesome website layouts but also great back-office additions for your customers.
+You will be able to centralize all your custom code at one place, so you can use a versioning tool such as Git.

+Roadiz theme system will allow you to daisy-chain themes and dispatch features on multiple code.
+As our CMS is built on Pimple dependency injection container, Roadiz can merge every available themes on the same website.
+For example, you will be able to create one portfolio theme using Node-system Urls and unlimited static themes which will use a static routing scheme, for a Forum or a Blog or both!
+Theme system will even allow you to create additional Doctrine entities and extend our back-office.
+Yes, just sat on your theme code and you can extend Roadiz to create a manager for your Forum.
+Cherry on the cake, you can assign each theme to a specific domain name to create mobile or media specific layouts.
+Believe me, this cake is not a lie.

 We want Roadiz to be a great tool for designers and developers to build strong experiences together.
 But we thought about editors too!
 Roadiz back-office theme “Rozier” has been designed to offer every back-users a great writing and administrating experience.

 CMS Structure